dspinellis/rdbunit/README.md

-#  RDBUnit: Unit testing for relational database queries
+#  RDBUnit: Unit testing for SQL queries

 [![rdbunit CI](https://github.com/dspinellis/rdbunit/actions/workflows/ci.yml/badge.svg)](https://github.com/dspinellis/rdbunit/actions/workflows/ci.yml)

-**RDBUnit** is a unit testing framework for relational database queries.
+**RDBUnit** is a unit testing framework for relational database SQL queries.
 It allows you to express in a simple way the setup prior to a query, the query, and the expected results.
 RDBUnit can test `SELECT` queries as well as queries that are used